Montreal-Quakers/website/new_attender/book_bible.md

 * Discussion is held primarily **in English**.
 * During COVID, the study group meets on Montreal Meeting's **Discord channel**.

-[Contact us](/contact) for a link to the discord of further details.
+[Contact us](/contact) for a link to the Discord of further details.

 ## Our next meeting
 At our next meeting, on **{{ site.data.bookbible.verse.en-date }}** we will be studying **{{ site.data.bookbible.verse.en }}**.